Toronto Maple Leafs

-The Toronto Maple Leafs (officially the Toronto Maple Leaf Hockey Club and often referred to as the Leafs) are a professional ice hockey team based in Toronto.
-They compete in the National Hockey League (NHL) as a member of the Atlantic Division in the Eastern Conference.
-The club is owned by Maple Leaf Sports & Entertainment, a company that owns several professional sports teams in the city.
-The Maple Leafs' broadcasting rights are split between BCE Inc. and Rogers Communications.
-For their first 14 seasons, the club played their home games at the Mutual Street Arena, before moving to Maple Leaf Gardens in 1931.
-The Maple Leafs moved to their present home, Scotiabank Arena (originally named Air Canada Centre), in February 1999.
+The Toronto Maple Leafs, officially the Toronto Maple Leaf Hockey Club and colloquially known as the Leafs, are a professional ice hockey team based in Toronto.
+The Maple Leafs compete in the National Hockey League (NHL) as a member of the Atlantic Division in the Eastern Conference.
+The club is owned by Maple Leaf Sports & Entertainment, a company that owns several professional sports teams in the city, while the team's broadcasting rights are split between BCE Inc. and Rogers Communications.